Deep-learning Assisted Detection and Quantification of (oo)cysts of Giardia and Cryptosporidium on Smartphone Microscopy Images: Results

 \section{Results}

-\subsection{5-fold Cross-validation in training-validation set}
+\subsection{5-fold Cross-validation in Training-validation Set}

-\autoref{tab:crossval-brightfield} presents the performance of the three object detection models for the brightfield microscope images of reference and vegetable samples.
-The results are reported for confidence scores($c$) and iou-thresholds($i$) optimized for each model separately.
+\autoref{tab:crossval-brightfield} presents the performance of the four object detection models for the brightfield microscope images of reference and vegetable samples.
+The results are reported for confidence scores ($c$) and iou-thresholds ($i$) optimized for each model separately.
 The details about the choice of these thresholds are provided in \autoref{sec:thresholds_choice}.
 We see that the models perform better for reference samples than vegetable samples.
-It is expected because the reference sample does not have debris, and hence there are very few objects confounding with the cysts in the clean brightfield images (example images in \autoref{fig:example_images}).
-Similarly, we observe that all the object detectors detect \emph{Giardia} cysts better than \emph{Cryptosporidium} ones, except for Faster RCNN which has negligibly better performance in detecting \emph{Cryptosporidium}.
+It is expected because the reference sample does not have debris, and hence, there are very few objects confounding with the cysts in the clean brightfield images (example images in \autoref{fig:example_images}).
+Similarly, we observe that all the object detectors detect \emph{Giardia} cysts better than \emph{Cryptosporidium} ones, except for Faster RCNN, which has negligibly better performance in detecting \emph{Cryptosporidium}.

-\autoref{tab:crossval-smartphone} shows 5-fold cross-validation results for Smartphone microscope training-validation set images.
-As expected, the object detectors' performance is lower than brightfield microscope images, because smartphone microscope images have more textured noise and lower magnification than traditional brightfield microscopes.
+Similarly, \autoref{tab:crossval-smartphone} shows 5-fold cross-validation results for smartphone microscope training-validation set images.
+As expected, the object detectors' performance is lower than brightfield microscope images because smartphone microscope images have more textured noise and lower magnification than traditional brightfield microscopes.
+However, Deformable DETR performs slightly better when predicting \emph{Cryptosporidium} on vegetable samples.
 We see that most of the trends observed in brightfield microscope images can also be seen for smartphone microscope: \emph{Giardia} cysts are better detected than \emph{Cryptosporidium} cysts, YOLOv8s and Faster RCNN provide better results than RetinaNet, except for vegetable samples, and the performance of the detectors is better for reference samples compared to the vegetable sample in general.
-However, one notable exception is that the F1-score for the vegetable sample is better than the reference sample for \emph{Cryptosporidium} when using YOLOv8s.
-In this case, while the recall reduced slightly in the vegetable sample, the precision increased substantially, increasing the overall F1 score.
+However, one notable exception is that the F1-score for the vegetable sample is better than the reference sample for \emph{Cryptosporidium} when using YOLOv8s and Deformable DETR.
+In the case of YOLOv8s, while the recall reduced slightly in the vegetable sample, the precision increased substantially, increasing the overall F1-score.
+Similarly, a remarkable increase in precision and recall is observed in Deformable DETR.
 RetinaNet provides better results in detecting \emph{Giardia} and \emph{Cryptosporidium} in vegetable samples, but Faster RCNN is better for reference samples.